zainabs0/ai_project/README.md

 3. Verify that the frontend is making requests to the correct backend URL
 4. Check the browser's developer console for any frontend errors
 5. Check the terminal running the backend for any server errors
+6. For C++ build issues:
+   - Ensure all dependencies are properly installed
+   - Check that CMake can find all required libraries
+   - Verify your compiler supports C++17